Qowaiv/Qowaiv/README.md

 * [AllowedValues] and
 * [ForbiddenValues] make it easy to validate string values, or objects/value types that have a string representation.
 * [Any] Tells that a collection should have at least one item.
+* [DefinedEnumValuesOnly] limits the allowed enum values to those defined by the enum.

 ### Result model
 Also we propose a Result model that includes the validation messages, and Result which can contain both an object and validation messages.
 This can be a helpful return type for methods that need to return objects but first have to validate them.